-The leaves on the all green variety are unremarkable and the Weeping Fig is not a flowering houseplant, so its main attraction is the overall shape and elegant appearance that it creates.
-With reasonable care, you can have a tree-like indoor plant which is both grand and impressive but at the same time graceful and tranquil.
+The leaves on the all green variety are unremarkable and because the Weeping Fig is not a flowering houseplant, its main attraction is the overall shape and elegant appearance that it creates.
+This growth pattern means with reasonable care, you can have a tree-like indoor plant which is both grand and impressive but at the same time graceful and tranquil.

 So is there anything that's not to like?
-Well as a house guest it can be a little messy.
-But for the majority of the time, this is an easy going, versatile houseplant that needs minimal attention and will reward you with something quite appealing to look at and compliment many settings from traditional to modern.
+Well, as a house guest it can be a little messy.
+However for the most part, this is an easy going, versatile houseplant that needs minimal attention but will still reward you with something quite appealing to look at.
+It also fits into many settings from traditional to modern and can really bring a drab corner to life.
 Weeping Figs tend to be reasonably priced and are frequently stocked anywhere that houseplants are sold.
-It's also an excellent plant to have around if you suffer from poor indoor air quality as it cleans and filters the air of harmful pollutants.
+It's also an excellent plant to have around if you suffer from poor indoor air quality as like most ficus plants it cleans and filters the air of harmful pollutants.

-Your Weeping Fig will need a location which is fairly bright in order for it to do well indoors.
-Some shade is okay, but you do have to be careful as if the light levels are too low then in a short time your plant will tell you it's unhappy by shedding leaves.
-Some direct sunshine will be fine, but only if it's sun from early morning or late afternoon.
+Your Ficus will need a location which is fairly bright in order for it to do well indoors.
+Some shade is okay, but you do have to be careful as if the light levels are too low then in a short time your Weeping Fig will tell you it's unhappy by shedding leaves.
+Some direct sunshine will be fine, but midday sun could be too much for your plant, so early morning or late afternoon sunshine is best.

 Most Ficus plants are normally tolerant of occasional watering mistakes, so giving too much or too little from time to time will not usually do any long term harm.
-Although for a thriving happy plant you want to get it right and that means keeping the soil moist for much of the time.
-In other words the potting soil should not be a soaking, sodden mess and equally, it shouldn't resemble bone dried dust.
+For a thriving happy plant you will want to get it right though and that means keeping the soil moist for much of the time.
+In other words, the potting soil shouldn't be a soaking, sodden mess and equally, it shouldn't resemble bone dried dust.

-The humidity in your home or office isn't overly important to the Weeping Fig unless you aren't watering your plant correctly.
+The humidity in your home or office isn't overly important.
 Insufficient watering will mean the humidity needs to be higher and too much watering will mean low humidity levels are needed to decrease the chances of your plant rotting.
-Clearly the best option, therefore, is to ignore humidity as a care requirement completely and to be able to do that, you just need to water it correctly by following the instructions above.
+Clearly the best option, therefore, is to be able to ignore humidity as a care requirement completely and to be able to do that, you just need to water it correctly by following the watering instructions above.

-The leaves on your Weeping Fig might look small, but there is a lot of them which means it can be quite a heavy feeder.
-To keep your plant happy with lush green leaves look to feed up to once every month during the growing seasons, none in Winter.
+The leaves on your Weeping Fig might look small, but there is a lot of them, which means it can be quite a heavy feeder.
+To keep yours happy with lush green leaves, look to feed up to once every month during the growing seasons, none needed in Winter.

-The average temperature in the average home or office is brilliant for this plant.
-If you're comfortable temperature wise, then so is your Weeping Fig. For active growth to occur the temperature needs to be at or above 15°C / 59°F. Always keep your Ficus out of cold draughts.
+The average temperature in the standard home or office is brilliant.
+If you're comfortable temperature wise, then so is your Ficus.
+For active growth to occur the temperature needs to be at or above 15°C / 59°F. Always keep your plant out of cold draughts.

-Very young plants need to be repotted every year or so, as they can grow quite fast and will need space for their roots to grow into.
-Newly brought plants from a store which are a good size will most likely be mature enough to need less frequent repotting and so will only need this doing every two or three years.
+Very young plants need to be repotted every year or so, this is because they can grow quite fast and will need space for their roots to establish.
+Newly brought plants from a store which are a good size will most likely be mature enough to need less frequent repotting and so you'll only need to repot every two or three years.

 Plants older than this will only need very occasion repotting, otherwise you risk heavy leaf fall.
 Very mature Weeping Fig's which are heavy to move, are best off not being repotted at all (unless you feel it's essential).
 Instead, they benefit more from scrapping off the top inch or two of soil and top dressing with fresh compost every couple of years.